broadinstitute/cromwell/docs/api/ErrorHandling.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the Errors page?

+2. What do they need to know first?
+*What is the purpose of this page?*
+3. Is all the important information there?
+If not, add it!
+*Frequently seen errors?*
+4. Are there things that don't need to be there?
+Remove them.

+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 Requests that Cromwell can't process return a failure in the form of a JSON response respecting the following JSON schema:

 ```